 - Add the salt to the glass of water, mix it well and then apply it topically several times a day.

 Without a doubt, garlic is one of the most popular natural remedies for fungal skin infections thanks to its antifungal properties.
 In fact, a study published in the Iranian Journal of Basic Medical Sciences found that it could be an alternative treatment for dermatophytosis.
-Some ways to use it are:
+Some ways to use it are as follows:

 9. Oregano oil

 Oregano oil has some interesting potential medical uses.
-A study published in the International Journal of Current Microbiology and Applied Sciences (IJCMAS) found that it is an effective antifungal ingredient.
-That makes a good option for treating fungal skin infections.
+A study published in the International Journal of Current Microbiology and Applied Sciences (IJCMAS) found that it’s an effective antifungal ingredient.
+This makes it a good option for treating fungal skin infections.

-- Ingested: Two or three drops in a glass of water.
+- Ingesting it: two or three drops in a glass of water.

 - To take advantage of its benefits, use it on the affected areas two or three times a day.